Workshop app — daily work

 Invoices

-Invoice list, editing, printing, and relationship to jobs and quotes.
+Invoice list, editing, inspection wheel map and photos, printing, and relationship to jobs and quotes.

 Invoices bill the customer for completed work.
-They can be raised from scratch or built from accepted quote lines, depending on how your workshop uses the workflow.
+They can be raised from scratch or built from accepted proposal lines, depending on how your workshop uses the workflow.

 Typical invoice workflow